The Music Man (1962 film): Plot

 Meeting Marian at the traditional footbridge—the first time she has ever been there with a man—Hill learns that she knows of his deception but did not tell because she is in love with him.
 He is about to leave town when Charlie Cowell, a disgruntled anvil salesman who was run out of Brighton, Illinois, because Hill had conned the townspeople there, comes to River City and exposes Hill.
 Sought by an angry mob and pressed to leave town by Marcellus and Marian, Hill realizes he is in love with Marian and does not want to leave.

 Hill is captured by the mob and brought before a town meeting to be tarred and feathered.
 Marian defends Hill; the townspeople, reminded of how he has brought so many of them together, relent.
 Mayor Shinn reminds the townspeople how much money Hill has taken with no apparent result.
 When he demands to know "Where's the band?"
 Hill is saved by the town's boys, who play Beethoven's Minuet in G. Although their technique is awful, the parents are enthralled.
-As the boys march out of the town hall, they are suddenly transformed in the townspeople's imagination into a band, playing and marching with perfection, led by Hill.
+As the boys march out of the town hall, they are suddenly transformed in the townspeople's imagination into a band, playing and marching with perfection, led by Hill, much to Charlie's shock and clumsiness via hurting his toe by dropping his anvil case.

 Cast

 Casting notes

-The members of the original Broadway cast who appear in the film are Robert Preston (Harold Hill), Pert Kelton (Mrs. Paroo), The Buffalo Bills (The School Board), Peggy Mondo (Ethel Toffelmier), and Adina Rice (Alma Hix).
+The members of the original Broadway cast who appear in the film are Robert Preston (Harold Hill), Pert Kelton (Mrs. Paroo), the Buffalo Bills (the School Board), Peggy Mondo (Ethel Toffelmier), and Adina Rice (Alma Hix).
 Paul Ford (Mayor Shinn) was a replacement during the original run.
-Susan Luckey (Zaneeta Shinn) and Harry Hickox (Charlie Cowell) both reprise their roles from the first national tour while Monique Vermont (Amaryllis) was a replacement.
+Susan Luckey (Zaneeta Shinn) and Harry Hickox (Charlie Cowell) both reprise their roles from the first national tour, while Monique Vermont (Amaryllis) was a replacement.

-Although Preston scored a great success in the original stage version of the show, he was not the first choice for the film version, mostly because he was not a major box office star.
+Although Preston scored a great success in the original stage version of the show, he was not the first choice for the film version, mostly because he was not a major box-office star.
 Jack L. Warner was notorious for wanting to film stage musicals with bigger stars than the ones who played the roles onstage.
 James Cagney and Bing Crosby were offered the role of Harold Hill, but both turned it down.
-Warner also offered the part to Cary Grant, but he declined, saying "Nobody could do that role as well as Bob Preston."
+Warner also offered the part to Cary Grant, but he declined, saying, "Nobody could do that role as well as Bob Preston."
 Grant also told Warner that he would not bother to see the film unless Preston was in it.
-Warner then intended Frank Sinatra for the Harold Hill role, but was finally foiled by Meredith Willson.
-Willson reminded Warner that the author-composer had cast approval written into his contract, and threatened to cancel the entire project unless Preston played the lead.
+Warner then intended Frank Sinatra for the Harold Hill role, but was finally foiled by Meredith Willson, who reminded Warner that the author-composer had cast approval written into his contract, and threatened to cancel the entire project unless Preston played the lead.

+Late in 1960, long before the film went into production, Robert Preston offered his casting choice: "I've repeatedly told studio officials there's no point in doing it without Doris Day—and I'm pretty sure they agree."